CAPS-Robotics/blue-alliance-api-java-library/README.md

+# Forked code base
+This repository is forked from https://github.com/RaiderRobotix/blue-alliance-api-java-library maintained by RaiderRobotix.
+The RaiderRobotix crew did a lot of very good work in creating and maintaining the original code base.
+This code base is forked for the express purpose of making Metal Mustang (2410) adaptations as required for our scouting application.

 # The Blue Alliance API Java Library [![Build Status](https://travis-ci.org/RaiderRobotix/blue-alliance-api-java-library.svg?branch=master)](https://travis-ci.org/RaiderRobotix/blue-alliance-api-java-library)

 Java client library to retrieve data from The Blue Alliance using TBA API v3